Some services for Council Tax and Housing Benefit accounts will not be available during these times:

 - If you disagree with our decision

-- items necessary for day to day living such as food and essential household items
+- items for day to day living such as food and essential household items

 - utilities including gas and electricity reconnection

-- Items to help you remain in your home or when moving into a new home such as:
+- items to help you remain in your home or when moving into a new home like:

 - bedding, mattresses and some types of furniture

 - cooking equipment, or other essential kitchen items

 As we cannot know every challenge you may face, we accept applications for other essential support which cannot be budgeted for.